The Main Event Loop

 }

-If you come from another language than Rust, you might be uncomfortable with the thought of spawning new threads before even looking at other options.
+If you come from another language than Rust, you might be uncomfortable with the thought of running tasks in separate threads before even looking at other options.
 Luckily, Rust's safety guarantees allow you to stop worrying about the nasty bugs that concurrency tends to bring.

 Filename: listings/main_event_loop/3/main.rs